Facilities Use Policy

 - Employment, enrollment, or other relationship with the University cannot be used to waive use fees and/or other charges associated with an event.

 - Hosting an external group, likewise, cannot be used to waive the use fee and/or other charges associated with an event.
 The host is simply a McNeese organizational unit (student or staff) that acts as the liaison between the University and an external group, usually making University resources available to the external group and providing some resources for the event.
-The host is also responsible for directing the external group to the Office of Public Relations and University Events so that a request is properly submitted on behalf of an external organizer.
+The host is also responsible for directing the external group to the Office of Marketing and Communications so that a request is properly submitted on behalf of an external organizer.

-- The University through various departments does have resources and equipment that can be used for special events (e.g., tables, chairs, etc.).
-However, when those resources are not available, it will be the responsibility of the organizer to provide those items needed and remove them when the event is finished.
+- The University has resources and equipment that can be used for special events (e.g., tables, chairs, etc.).
+However, when those resources are not available, it will be the responsibility of the organizer to provide those items and remove them when the event is finished.

-- Most special events will require security.
-Whether the use fee has been waived or not, charges for security personnel will likely still be assessed.
-See the rate schedule for security located at www.mcneese.edu/facilities.
-The University Police chief, or his designee, will determine how many officers will be required and will arrange for additional security staffing when University Police has reached its capacity.
+- Most special events require security.
+Whether the use fee has been waived or not, charges for security personnel will still be assessed.
+See the rate schedule for security located at https://www.mcneese.edu/facilities/facilitiesuse/.
+The University Police chief or the chief’s designee will determine how many officers will be required and will arrange for additional security staffing when University Police has reached its capacity.
 Security fees will be assessed based only on content-and viewpoint-neutral guidelines.

-- At the discretion of the University Police chief, security needs for an event may be outsourced to an University Police-approved security service.
+- At the discretion of the University Police chief, security needs for an event may be outsourced to a University Police-approved security service.
 The organizer will be assessed these costs.

 - The University’s current food service provider has the right of first refusal on all events held on campus that will include catering.
-This applies to all organizational groups in general and to external groups in particular.
 Catering contractors cannot be approached and/or engaged until the University’s food service contractor has been contacted by the organizer and rejects the opportunity.

 - The current food service provider holds the liquor license for the campus.
-Any alcoholic beverages that are served at events catered by the official food service provider, or sold at any University events, must be dispensed by the University’s food service provider.
+Any alcoholic beverages served at events catered by the official food service provider or sold at any University events must be dispensed by the University’s food service provider.

 - Donated alcohol can only be served at an open bar.
 State law prohibits donated alcohol from being sold.